Scope 3 Emissions Reporting: What You Need to Know

 Scope 3 Baselining Challenges

-Despite the host of benefits related to Scope 3 reporting, companies still need help with calculating their Scope 3 baseline levels.
+Despite the host of benefits related to Scope 3 accounting and reporting standard, companies still need help with calculating their Scope 3 baseline levels.
 To track progress related to decarbonization, there needs to be a comparison year to act as a baseline.
 This is especially important for establishing science-based targets.

 The Science Based Targets Initiative conducted a large-scale stakeholder engagement survey to understand companies' challenges in baselining, setting, and meeting Scope 3 targets.
 There were a few key takeaways from the report specifically tied to baselining: